-- Cover pages, divider pages, the nomination brief, and the appendix are not included in this count.
+- The nomination brief and the appendix are not included in this count.

 - As nominees must demonstrate excellence in the three categories of educational leadership; teaching excellence; and educational innovation, it is expected that page length will be approximately equal between these sections and that content will not be redundant in each section.